 When it comes to selling your home, first impressions are everything.
 Home Staging puts a focus on your potential buyers and how the house will look through their eyes.
 By making a few simple tweaks and changes you will massively increase your chance of a quick sale.

 Spotless and Fresh

 This is not a drill!
 Really clean your house from top to bottom.
 Clean all floors, windows and remove marks and scuffs off walls and floors.
 Kitchen and bathrooms need to be especially fresh and hygienic.
 In your kitchen wipe down all counters and surfaces, clean sinks and taps, clear out, clean and organise your cupboards, fridge and cooker.
-Viewers will look through these to gage storage space.
-Put away any appliances, dishes, cookbooks etc to emphasise the available workspace.
-In your bathrooms, remove traces of mould and lime scale, touch up stained grout with a grout pen, clear your drains and give all surfaces, light fittings and mirrors a thorough clean.
+Viewers will look through these to gauge storage space.
+Put away any appliances, dishes, cookbooks etc. to emphasise the available workspace.
+In your bathrooms, remove traces of mould and limescale, touch up stained grout with a grout pen, clear your drains and give all surfaces, light fittings and mirrors a thorough clean.

 Remove everything off the floor, surfaces and work benches.
 Either throw the clutter away (less things to pack when you are leaving) or store it neatly out of sight.
 Don’t just throw it in cupboards, as mentioned, viewers will likely be opening cupboards and drawers for a nosey.
 Put away any magazines, collections, toys and souvenirs that you may have and if you have pets, remove all traces of them.
 Not everybody likes animals so ensure your pets’ hairs and odours aren’t lingering in the house and have them away from the property during viewings.